hemansnation/God-Level-AI/README.md

 ### What we will do and gain?

 - All the sessions will be recorded with lifetime access
 - 4 to 5 sessions in a week.
-(1 to 1.5 hours per session)
+(2 hours per session)
 - Closed Community support 24/7 (Networking)
 - Build an in-depth understanding of all the data concepts.
 - Create your strong social media profile on LinkedIn and GitHub.